|Learn about values, principles, and assumptions that guide community health and development efforts.|

 What do we mean by values, principles, and assumptions?

 All of these – facts and experience, morality, ethics, bias, emotion, “common knowledge” – can be legitimate reasons for action in some circumstances.
-(It’s hardly logical to be non-violent in the face of racist police armed with clubs and vicious dogs, but if those in the Civil Rights Movement hadn’t done so, African-Americans in the American South might still be denied voting rights.
-The moral imperative was more important than facts and experience in that situation.)
+(It’s hardly logical to be non-violent in the face of racist police armed with clubs and vicious dogs; the moral imperative for those in the Civil Rights Movement was more important than facts and experience in that situation.)
 The importance of knowing the difference is understanding your own motivation, and acting accordingly.
-For more on sorting out how and what you think, please see Chapter 17, Section 2: Thinking Critically.

-Principles are the fundamental scientific, logical, or moral/ethical “truths,” arising from experience, knowledge, and (often) values, on which we base our actions and thinking.
-In the case of the Community Tool Box, they are the underpinning of our understanding of community health and development, the truths that shape both our reasons for doing the work, and the work itself.
+Principles are the fundamental scientific, logical, or moral/ethical “truths” arising from experience, knowledge, and values on which we base our actions and thinking.
+In the case of the Community Tool Box team, they are the underpinning of our understanding of community health and development, the truths that shape both our reasons for doing the work, and the work itself.

 Scientific and logical principles are derived from experience and experiment, from knowledge (which itself comes from experience and experiment on the part of someone else), from logical analysis, and/or from theory.
-They are as “objective” – as free of bias, untested assumptions, etc., and as firmly based on provable fact or reasoned analysis – as they can be, and are considered true until proven otherwise.
+They as are objective – as free of bias, untested assumptions, etc., and as firmly based on provable fact or reasoned analysis – as they can be, and are considered true until proven otherwise.
 They include the physical and other laws by which the universe operates, and their extensions into the sphere of human action (If you run into a tree at 70 miles an hour, you’ll probably be seriously injured or killed.
-If you drive your car when you’re drunk, you don’t have much judgment or control, and your reflexes are just about worthless, making it much more likely that you’ll hit that tree at 70 miles an hour.
+If you drive your car when you’re drunk, you don’t have much judgment or control, making it much more likely that you’ll hit that tree at 70 miles an hour.
 Principle: Don’t drive drunk.)

-Scientific and logical principles are typified by such statements as “For every action there is an equal and opposite reaction” (Newton’s Third Law of Motion) or “Dinosaurs were the largest land animals for millions of years.”
+Scientific and logical principles are typified by such statements as “For every action there is an equal and opposite reaction” (Newton’s Third Law of Motion).
 Such principles are either verifiable by observation – a cannonball shooting out of a cannon drives the cannon itself back in the opposite direction, consistent with Newton’s Third Law – or are supported by all the evidence available – thousands of dinosaur fossils, various chemical and geological dating systems – and are “theories” only in the sense that they can’t be fully proven because of the impossibility of traveling back in time or across interstellar space.

 Moral and ethical principles are where values come in.
 These principles grow out of deeply held beliefs and values, and are often the principles upon which community work is founded.
 Devotion to democratic process, to equity and fair distribution of resources, to a reasonable quality of life for everyone, to the sacredness of life, to the obligation of people to help one another – these all come not from logic or scientific experiment, but from a value system that puts a premium on human dignity and relationships.

-This statement is actually a good demonstration of how values and principles form a loop, with principles based on values, but stated as if the value were a principle.
-Jefferson and Franklin may have held these “truths” to be self-evident (i.e. so obvious that they don’t have to be explained or supported), but, at the time, just about all the world outside the American colonies held the opposite to be self-evident.
-The certainty of the American founding fathers had to do with their values, not with any scientific proof that they were right.
+This statement is actually a good demonstration of how values and principles form a loop, with principles based on values.
+Jefferson and Franklin may have held these “truths” to be self-evident (i.e., so obvious that they don’t have to be explained or supported), but, the certainty of the American founding fathers had to do with their values, not with any scientific proof that they were right.

 At the same time, people may hold the same principles, but interpret them through different value systems.
 Two individuals may both believe, for instance, that all humans are created equal.
-For one, this may mean that she has a duty to treat everyone as an equal, and to try to gain equity for all.
+For one, this may mean that she has a duty to try to gain equity for all.
 For the other, it may mean that since everyone starts out equal, anyone who doesn’t achieve or do well is at fault for his failure, and therefore deserves no help or respect.

 Even scientific principles are, in some sense, based on values.
-The use of the scientific method, the adherence to empirical evidence (i.e., evidence actually observed or experienced), the willingness to believe the evidence even when it conflicts with religious or cultural assumptions – these are all characteristics of a value system that puts a high priority on logical and scientific thinking and on the pursuit of knowledge in the real world.
+The use of the scientific method, the adherence to empirical evidence (i.e., evidence actually observed or experienced), the willingness to believe the evidence even when it conflicts with religious or cultural assumptions – these are all characteristics of a value system that puts a high priority on logical and scientific thinking.

 Assumptions are the next level of truths, the ones we feel we can take for granted, given the principles we have accepted.
 If we accept, for instance, that life is an “unalienable right” – a right of every human being that cannot be taken away – then we will usually assume that killing another person is wrong, or at least that we don’t have the right to do it.

 Assumptions are often unexamined.
 They are the facts or beliefs that we don’t question, because we “know” they’re accurate, even though they may not be.
-The line “But I assumed…” doesn’t mean trouble only in the movies.
 Most of us have been in situations where we’ve had to face the consequences of our incorrect assumptions.

 It is nevertheless true that we all bring assumptions to what we do, and the Community Tool Box team is no exception.
-We hope our assumptions are based on carefully thought out principles, however, and try to reevaluate them from time to time to make sure we aren’t operating on false premises.
+We hope our assumptions are based on carefully thought out principles, however, and try to reevaluate them to make sure we aren’t operating on false premises.